cszach/linux-cli-guide/book/chapter00.md

 Some tasks are more quickly done in the GUI.
 A graphical button may be tied with multiple commands.
-Clicking such a button gets the work done faster than manually issuing the commands.
+Clicking such a button gets the work done faster than manually typing the commands.
 For example, if you want to safely eject a USB device from your computer, you will only have to click one button<sup><a href="#footnote-2">[2]</a></sup>.
 But if you want to eject it by typing commands, 3 commands (or even more) will have to be issued: